 The write statement is used to generate parts of the machine.
-There are four components that can be generated by a write statement.
-These components are the state machine's data, initialization code, execution code, and exports.
+There are seven components that can be generated by a write statement.
+These components make up the state machine's data, initialization code, execution code, and export definitions.
 A write statement may appear before a machine is fully defined.
 This allows one to write out the data first then later define the machine where it is used.
 An example of this is shown in Figure 5.2.